+We tried to ape such activities.
 Upon plugging the controller into his laptop, Mr. Wapojif immediately sensed a being of great omnipotence within his presence.

 As he began playing games with the Steam Controller, this weeping continued unabated.
 It was as if the controller had been designed by a deity for him—Mr. Wapojif.
 Overcome with joy, he wept some more and totalled four hours of pathetic warbling.

 It’s the nature of the beast which makes one so intertwined with it.
 Gripping it, as one must, with one’s hands, the energy it contains feeds into one’s body and places one at the forefront of contemporary gaming.

-Truly, the use of buttons and a mouse-esque section for PC-esque esqueness had us braying like donkeys for more.
+Truly, the use of buttons and a mouse-esque section for PC-esque had us braying like donkeys for more.
 More.
 More gaming, dammit, it’s like a PC mouse in a controller… this is borderline beyond human comprehension!

 Mr. Wapojif primarily tried it out on Ori and the Blind Forest, but also gave it a whirl on other titles to get to grips with the controller’s innovative mouse pad section (the bit in the top right).